Report on a Threatened Species:

 Our initial advisors suggested we plant seeds of this species in woodland seep areas.
 Is it possible that our current conception of the habitats of this species is an artifact of the degraded state of our woodlands?
 Possibly the species behaved differently when fire-maintained woodlands were more open and sunnier.

 We remind ourselves that our fundamental goal at Somme Woods is biodiversity conservation.
 We don’t know to what extent this woods is becoming a replica of its historic self and to what extent it is becoming something new.
-How much should we care – if the result conserves plant and animal biodiversity?
+We can't possibly know.
+So how much should we care – if the result conserves plant and animal biodiversity?

 Let’s be real about the future.
 Major climate change is a given.
-Fragmentation, hydrologic manipulation, rain acidity, predator and prey imbalance, and changed air composition all present challenges.
+And added to that is that fact that fragmentation, hydrologic changes, rain acidity, predator and prey imbalance, and changed air composition all require major long-term change in ecosystem characteristics.
 Our hypothesis long has been that the rare North Branch species and ecosystem types have the best shot at survival if they can maintain substantial populations and full gene pools.
 Will Somme Woods under the current kind of restoration evolve toward a species composition largely similar to what was here five hundred years ago?
 In other words, will the diverse conservatives from the diverse seed sources re-establish something much like the original?
 Or will it (and most ecosystems in the region) become radically different?
 As stewards, we suspect that the answers to those questions are in considerable part out of our control.

 Yet, we still need to wrestle with what is the best conservation management to facilitate the best result, considering that this woodland, with most of its (invasive) canopy cut away, is like a patient after a severe operation?
 The radically altered community is in the intensive care ward – highly vulnerable to infection by a wide variety of invasives and thugs.
 (In our experience, attempts to make these changes more slowly result in different problems and, in some cases, and much poorer result.)
 If invasives are on the decline and diversity on the rise, we have some confidence that "restorative succession" (is there a better name for this process?) may be heading in the right direction.
 It seems naïve to imagine that we can somehow control the individual abundances of the hundreds of species that we are restoring.
 Thus, we tend toward an uneasy confidence that most species will work out most balances on their own.